-- 3.1 be able to identify diverse perspectives and evaluate ethical positions on contemporary questions (Critical Thinking; Ethical Reasoning; Perspective); - 3.2 evaluate and apply insights from the study of religion to open-ended questions facing contemporary society (Critical Thinking; Religious Reflection).
+- 3.1 Identify diverse perspectives on and evaluate ethical implications of past or present issues of enduring relevance.
+(Critical Thinking; Ethical Reasoning; Perspective) - 3.2 Evaluate and apply insights from the study of religion to open-ended issues facing societies, past or present.